ixdkmart/tm-assistant_doc-parse/processing/03-atomisation-out/Bicycle Assembly - Registers Process AUS 20250701 v1.4.md

     {
       "type": "procedure",
       "title": "Bicycle Assembly Process Registers",
-      "pseudonyms": [],
+      "pseudonyms": []
-      "keywords": [
-        "bicycle assembly",
+    },
+    {
+      "type": "entity",
+      "name": "Customer Service Operator",
+      "description": "The role responsible for removing the Hunter Service Assembly Checklist from all assembled bicycles sold and completing purchaser information on the checklist.", "pseudonyms": []
+    },
+    {
+      "type": "entity",
+      "name": "Hunter Service Assembly Checklist",
+      "description": "A checklist attached to assembled bicycles that must be completed by the Hunter Service representative and removed by the Customer Service Operator upon sale.", "pseudonyms": []
+    },
+    {
+      "type": "entity",
+      "name": "Hunter Service representative",
+      "description": "The person responsible for completing the assembly checklist attached to assembled bicycles.", "pseudonyms": []
+    },
+    {
+      "type": "entity",
+      "name": "Cash Office",
+      "description": "The office where the store portion of the Hunter Service Assembly Checklist is filed after being placed in the register drawer.", "pseudonyms": []
+    },
+    {
+      "type": "entity",
-        "assembly fee",
+      "name": "Assembly fee",
-        "customer service operator",
-        "hunter service assembly checklist",
-        "register",
-        "purchase",
-        "filing",
-        "warranty",
-        "repair"
-      ],
-      "steps": [
-        "Customer presents assembled bicycle at front end or internal register for purchase.", "Customer Service Operator removes Hunter Service Assembly Checklist from all assembled bicycles sold.", "Customer Service Operator completes the following information on the store copy of the Hunter Service Assembly Checklist using a medium black pen: purchaser's name, purchaser's address, phone number, purchase date, store number.", "The store portion of the checklist is retained and placed in the register drawer and forwarded to the Cash Office for filing.", "Process the $16.50 assembly fee through the register as non-merchandise code 2-repair sale unless advised otherwise.", "Charge customers the assembly fee when specifically requesting to purchase a display model or requesting to have a model assembled by the Hunter Service representative.", "Do not charge customers for any bicycle repair covered by the warranty conditions.", "Do not sell an assembled bicycle that does not have an assembly checklist completed by the Hunter Service representative attached."
-      ],
-      "examples": [],
-      "bestPractice": [],
-      "caveats": [],
-      "constraints": [],
-      "troubleshooting": [],
-      "metrics": [
-        "Assembly fee is $16.50.",
-        "All assembled bicycles sold have the Hunter Service Assembly Checklist removed by Customer Service Operator.", "Store copy of the checklist is completed by the Customer Service Operator.", "Store portion of the checklist is retained and forwarded to the Cash Office for filing."
-      ]
+      "description": "A fee of $16.50 charged to customers for assembled bicycles, processed through the register as non-merchandise code 2-repair sale.", "pseudonyms": []
+    },
+    {
+      "type": "entity",
+      "name": "Register",
+      "description": "The system used to process the assembly fee as a non-merchandise code 2-repair sale.", "pseudonyms": []
+    },
+    {
+      "type": "entity",
+      "name": "Warranty conditions",
+      "description": "Conditions under which customers are not charged for bicycle repairs.", "pseudonyms": []
     }
   ]
 }